Vermont has put women at legislative helm. Where will they steer?

 “When we’re trying to recruit people, it’s a major barrier,” Ms. Clarkson says.

 Last year, before COVID-19 hit Vermont, a paid family leave proposal last year failed when a veto override came up short by one vote.
-This year, a paid family leave bill has been introduced in the Vermont House and Senate.
+This year, paid family leave bills have been introduced in the Vermont House and Senate.
 The Biden administration has proposed universal paid sick days and 12 days of paid family and medical leave.

 With the Legislature working remotely, crafting complex legislation like paid family leave can take longer than usual, according to House Majority Leader Long.
 “I’m hoping that the federal government is going to step up and prioritize this,” she says.